nginx/unit-docs/source/unitctl.rst

 Exporting the configuration from Unit
 +++++++++++++++++++++++++++++++++++++

-Unitctl will query a control API to fetch running configuration and NJS modules from a Unit process.
+The **export** command will query a control API to fetch running configuration and NJS modules from a Unit process.
 Due to a technical limitation this output will not contain the currently stored certificate bundles.
 The output is saved as a tarball at the filename given with the **-f** argument.
 Standard out may be used with **-f -** as shown in the following examples:

 .. code-block:: console